mackenzie-remote/hugoblog/content/blog/2024/05/story-time-job-05-p1-managed-security-provider/index.md

 ## To Be Continued

 There were lots of stories from this job..
+[See Part 2](/blog/2024/06/story-time-job-05-p2-managed-security-provider/)